Electronic Accessibility

 More specifically:

-• The lack of electronic accessibility constitutes direct discrimination against people with disabilities—whether as service users, employees, or job applicants—based on the provisions of Article 10 “Reasonable Accommodation” of Law 3304/2005 (Government Gazette No. 16/A – 27/01/2005).
+• The failure to implement electronic accessibility constitutes direct discrimination against people with disabilities—either as beneficiaries or as employees and prospective employees, based on the requirements of Article 10 “Reasonable Adjustments” of Law 3304/2005 (Government Gazette No. 16/Α΄- 27/01/2005).”

-• Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 concerns the accessibility of websites and mobile applications of public sector bodies.
+• Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies

 Access to information has been recognized by the United Nations as a fundamental human right.
 As previously mentioned, legislation and directives have been developed by the European Union and national legal frameworks.
 On a technical level, standardized guidelines for the design and development of electronic accessibility have been established based on the principles of Universal Design / Design for All, in order to overcome barriers and technical difficulties and to ensure equal participation of as many people as possible in the Information Society.